-On a trip to Sorana, just outside of Lucca, Steve met with some bean growers and learned more about the sorana bean that Marcella Hazan loved.
-He had one of those perfect Italian lunches that started with the beans served on very well-saturated-with-olive-oil toast and topped with a thin slice of lardo, a preserved seasoned fat-back which is much more delicious than it sounds.
+On a trip to Sorana, just outside of Lucca, I met with some bean growers and learned more about the sorana bean that Marcella Hazan loved.
+I had one of those perfect Italian lunches that started with the beans served on very well-saturated-with-olive-oil toast and topped with a thin slice of lardo, a preserved seasoned fat-back which is much more delicious than it sounds.
 Lardo can be difficult to find outside of Italy, but prosciutto is a great substitute.
-The toasts can also be served without meat, drizzled with olive oil and sprinkled with fresh herbs, salt, and pepper.
+The toasts can also be served without meat, drizzled with olive oil and sprinkled with fresh herbs, salt, and pepper. —Steve

 - 8 large ½-inch slices country style bread